B2Gdevs/py_to_react/README.md

 ## Conclusion

-This tool has the potential to reduce development time
+This tool has the potential to reduce development time and improve code consistency by linking backend functionality directly with frontend visualizations.
+It's a good starting point for any project that employs Python FastAPI for backend and React for frontend.

+To see the parser in action, please check out this step-by-step [tutorial video](https://www.loom.com/share/109e718fcb5f4f11ac13bf0486652ae6?sid=b03d7d5f-74d2-4918-865e-6a27b1d0221f).

+## Code Contributors

+This script has been developed with the contribution of multiple developers.
+We welcome any feedback, bug reports, or feature requests.
+Please feel free to contact us or open an issue on this repository.
+Happy coding!

+## License

+This project is licensed under the terms of the MIT license.